vulkomilev/oumi/docs/user_guides/evaluate/evaluate.md

 ## Overview

-Oumi offers a flexible evaluation framework designed to assess and benchmark Large Language Models (LLMs).
-The framework allows researchers, developers, and organizations to easily evaluate the performance of their models across a variety of benchmarks, compare results, and track progress in a standardized way.
+Oumi offers a flexible and unified framework designed to assess and benchmark Large Language Models (LLMs) and Vision Language Models (VLMs).
+The framework allows researchers, developers, and organizations to easily evaluate the performance of their models across a variety of benchmarks, compare results, and track progress in a standardized and reproducible way.

 Key features include:
 - **Seamless Setup**: Single-step installation for all packages and dependencies, ensuring quick and conflict-free setup.